What Are Pleural Plaques?

 Treatment and Management of Pleural Plaques

-People with pleural plaques can maintain their lungs healthy and strong by taking on lifestyle changes.
-Check with your doctor first, but these lifestyle changes may help.
+People with pleural plaques can keep their lungs healthy with some lifestyle changes.
+It’s important to talk to a doctor first, but these changes might help.

 Lifestyle Changes to Improve Lung Function